shreyoshi2304/Attention/README.md

 Across all models, attention emerges not as a single mechanism, but as a **unifying dynamical principle**:

-> Attention can be interpreted as a control signal that shapes neural dynamics across multiple scales — from single neurons to populations to recurrent networks.
+> Attention acts as a control signal that shapes neural dynamics across multiple scales — from single neurons to populations to neuron–glia interactions.

 ---

-## Repository Structure

-attention-models/
-├── gain_modulation.py
-├── population_attention.py
-├── competitive_network.py
-├── temporal_attention.py

----

-## Future Directions

-* Incorporating stochastic attention fluctuations
-* Linking to recurrent neural networks and learned attention mechanisms
-* Connecting variability modulation to experimental observables (e.g., Fano factor)
-* Extending to biologically realistic spiking networks

----

 ## Motivation

 This project is motivated by a broader interest in understanding how **neural dynamics give rise to computation, variability, and temporal processing** in the brain.

----